KitsuneFolk/TimeUI/README.md

-# TimeUI

 This app helps you:
-  to see time in multiple regions;
+see time in multiple regions
-  to create and use multiple timers;
-  to create and use multiple stopwatch;
+create and use multiple timers create and use multiple stopwatches